jonnonz1/nz-statute-book/acts/public/1992/passports-act-1992.md

     (iii) any unlawful activity designed or likely to cause devastating or serious economic damage to New Zealand, carried out for purposes of commercial or economic gain; and
   (b) the danger to the security of New Zealand cannot be effectively averted by other means; and (c) the cancellation of the emergency travel document, or its retention by the Minister, will prevent or effectively impede the ability of the person to carry out the intended action.
+(1A) Subsection (1) is subject to section 27I.
 (2) If the Minister cancels or retains possession of an emergency travel document under this section,— (a) the Minister must notify the person in writing of the cancellation or retention, and the reasons for it; and (b) the person is not entitled to obtain that emergency travel document or another New Zealand travel document (other than a journey-specific emergency travel document issued under section 23(3)) during the 12-month period starting with the date of the notice, unless the Minister's decision under this section is revoked by the Minister or by a court.
-(3) The Minister may, at any time before the expiry of the 12-month period referred to in subsection (2)(b), apply to a Judge of the High Court for an order to extend for a further period not exceeding 12 months the period during which the person is not entitled to obtain the emergency travel document or another New Zealand travel document.
+(3) The Minister may, at any time before the expiry of the 12-month period referred to in subsection (2)﻿(b), apply to a Judge of the High Court for an order to extend for a further period not exceeding 12 months the period during which the person is not entitled to obtain the emergency travel document or another New Zealand travel document.
 (4) The Judge must make the order applied for if satisfied that— (a) the information presented in support of the application is credible, having regard to its source or sources; and (b) the information reasonably supports a finding that paragraphs (a), (b), and (c) of subsection (1) still apply in relation to the person concerned.